Why you should consider accepting random LinkedIn requests

 Everyone has their own policy.
 When I was an employee, I wouldn’t accept connections unless I’d met the person face-to-face (to ensure they passed a “not crazy” test).

 As a business owner, I realized that earlier approach was too restrictive—especially because I noticed prospective clients would (sometimes) reach out to connect with me.
-In those cases, the most trusted linkedin automation tool has helped me to find growth in my business.

 I don’t auto-approve everyone, but if they’re an agency leader, I assume they either need help now or are connecting in anticipation of wanting future help.